 With each client Josh attempts to remind both the court and the opponent of the human story that distinguishes each case.
 By bringing the human element back into litigation Josh strives to demand the right result while maintaining his clients’ integrity, dignity and self-respect.
 He takes pride in assisting individuals that face the challenge of opposing large and seemingly faceless entities, such as the government.
 Josh has taken his trial experience from public defense and integrated those skills into private practice to better serve his clients on a personal basis.
 Additionally, Josh has been able to widen the variety of cases that he handles ranging from misdemeanors to major felonies.
 Josh has focused his practice area on the litigation of traffic offenses and allegations involving controlled substances.

-Josh’s awards are not a full measure of his talent and success as a Senior Associate, but he’s certainly been recognized by several organizations.
-To start, Josh is currently rated “Superb” by AVVO, and this is the highest recognition possible.
+Josh's awards are not a full measure of his talent and success as a Managing Attorney, but he's certainly been recognized by several organizations.
+To start, Josh has a perfect rating on AVVO as a "Superb" attorney.
 He was also nominated as a Rising Star by Super Lawyers in 2013 and 2014 for his work as a top attorney who has been practicing less than 10 years.
 The Rising Star award is earned by 2.5% of all lawyers who are nominated in Oregon, and he was chosen after a vigorous selection process that considered exclusive nominations from other attorneys, independent research, and peer evaluations from other candidates within their primary practice area.
-Josh is also a lifetime member of NORML and has been defending good people with significant health issues that have been accused of violating Oregon’s medical marijuana laws.
-Finally, Josh’s speaking engagements start with the Oregon Criminal Defense Lawyers Association (OCDLA), most recently, he presented the 2016 Search and Seizure Seminar.
+Josh is also a lifetime member of NORML and has been defending good people with significant health issues that have been accused of violating Oregon's medical marijuana laws.
+Finally, Josh's speaking engagements start with the Oregon Criminal Defense Lawyers Association (OCDLA), most recently, he presented the 2016 Search and Seizure Seminar.
 Josh also presented a continuing learning education (CLE) seminar for the Oregon State Bar (OSB): Introduction to DUII law for new lawyers.

 Professional & Bar Association Memberships